victor-homyakov/optimize-js/README.md

 The first method is an easy win – those functions are immediately executed.
 The second method is more of a heuristic, but tends to be a safe bet given common patterns like Node-style errbacks, Promise chains, and UMD/Browserify/Webpack module declarations.

-In all such cases, `optimize-js` wraps the function in parentheses.
+In all such cases, `optimize-js-code-cache` wraps the function in parentheses.

 ### But... you're adding bytes!

-Yes, `optimize-js` might add as many as two bytes (horror!) per function, which amounts to practically nil once you take gzip into account.
+Yes, `optimize-js-code-cache` might add as many as two bytes (horror!) per function, which amounts to practically nil once you take gzip into account.
 To prove it, here are the gzipped sizes for the libraries I use in the benchmark:

 | Script | Size (bytes) | Difference (bytes) |